 The conference also showcased the professional development achievements of McLean nurses over the past year.
 Our 2021 Tier 1 and Tier 2 Professional Nursing Advancement Program (PNAP) recipients were announced, Heather Pietrantonio, RN, received the Margaret C. Tibbetts Award, and Lily Louis was recognized with the Julia Altschule Award.

-In addition, the conference featured a review of the posters and presentations made by McLean nurses during the 2021 American Psychiatric Nurses Association (APNA) conference.
+In addition, the conference featured posters and presentations made by McLean nurses during the 2021 American Psychiatric Nurses Association (APNA) conference.

 The four presentations explored geriatric clinical care, COVID-19 safety protocols, how technology aided nurses during the pandemic, and the value of support groups for nurses.
 Each presentation demonstrated how McLean nurses are always seeking to improve systems and programs for the benefit of their patients and colleagues.